-17.2.17.43 <max-range-factor-for-neighbourhood>
+17.2.18.48 <max-range-factor-for-neighbourhood>

 Description: Maximum data neighborhood size as the fraction of the range.
+Argument: Positive real

-17.2.17.44 <target-number-of-data-in-neighbourhood>
+17.2.18.49 <target-number-of-data-in-neighbourhood>

 Description: If the number of well points within the rectangle determined by <min-range-factor-for-neighbourhood> is less than this number, the rectangular neighborhood will be expanded until this number is obtained.
 However, the rectangle will never exceed the size given by <max-range-factor-for-neighbourhood>.
 Note that the default value, 0, means that the rectangular neighborhood always remains at the size determined by <min-range-factor-for-neighbourhood>.